mpeder/oneclickdeploytest/deploy_guide.md

 ./1_click_meridian.sh --project "<walkthrough-project-id/>"
 ```

-<walkthrough-footnote>The 1-Click deployment will create Marketing datasets, GCS buckets and deploy service needed to run Meridian on sample data. </walkthrough-footnote>
+<walkthrough-footnote>The 1-Click deployment will create Marketing and Oracle sales datasets, GCS buckets and deploy services needed to run Meridian with the sample data. </walkthrough-footnote>

 When the script starts click the **Next** button.